caracall/SDN-Controller-for-Mobile-Edge-Computing-Relying-on-OpenAirInterface/README.md

 # SDN-Controller-for-Mobile-Edge-Computing-Relying-on-OpenAirInterface
 This repository contains two python codes that play a big role in the traffic redirection in Mobile Edge Computing (MEC).
-RYU controller is in charge of the traffic redirection control.
+RYU controller is in charge of the traffic redirection control, so either the traffic will pass normally to the INTERNET, or it will be redirected to a MEC server that can do the same functions of the real destination but on the edge of the network.

 The main application is written in sdn_mec2_ryu.py, and the other code (Northbound_RYU.py) is responsible for the northbound API calls coming from the Mobile Edge Computing Platform Frontend to the RYU controller.

 The main functionalities of sdn_mec2_ryu.py are:
 - Initialize the variables from a configuration file